 If a student believes that he or she fits into either of the categories of exceptions as stated above, a formal request for an exception must be made in writing to the student's academic advisor immediately following his or her withdrawal from classes, or no later than 14 calendar days from the date of withdrawal.
 Any request filed after this time period will not be accepted.
 This written request must be made by using the "Request to the Committee for Special Consideration" form which can be found on Mercy Connect.
 The form must be accompanied by a letter explaining his or her extenuating circumstances.
 Any supporting documentation, as stated above, must accompany the form and explanation letter.
 The student's exception documents will be given by the academic advisor to The Committee for Special Consideration which will review each case within 30 calendar days of receipt.
-The student will receive the decision of the committee via mail or through Mercy Connect from the chair of the Committee for Special Consideration.
+The student will receive the decision of the committee via mail from the Vice President of Enrollment Services, on behalf of the Committee for Special Consideration.

 A student who is denied an exception by the committee may appeal the committee's decision to the Office of the Chief Operating Officer.
-Appeals must be submitted within seven calendar days from receipt of the committee's decision and all documentation should be sent to the assistant to the chief operating officer.
+Appeals must be submitted within seven calendar days from receipt of the committee's decision and all documentation should be sent to the assistant to the Vice President of Enrollment Services.
 All decisions on appeal are final.